lkseg/sokoban-level-generator-mcts/README.md

 # Project

 This project is a sokoban level generator based off of *Data Driven Sokoban Puzzle Generation with Monte Carlo Tree Search* (https://ojs.aaai.org/index.php/AIIDE/article/view/12859, doi: https://doi.org/10.1609/aiide.v12i1.12859 ).

+The algorithm in the paper uses *Monte Carlo Tree Search* for its level generation.

-The algorithm has been enhanced in many ways.
+The algorithm has been enhanced in many ways in this project.

 The level generator manages to produce multiple highly evaluated levels in a short amount of time.
 Very high results are already being produced at ~1s.